 Q: How can I detect an arsmate hack?

-It’s like sensing a strange smell in your house.
-You know something’s off, but you can’t quite put your finger on it.
-If your device starts acting weird—like apps crashing or unfamiliar icons appearing—it might be a sign.
+It’s like sensing a strange smell in your house, you know something’s off, but you can’t quite pinpoint it.
+If your device suddenly starts glitching, apps crash over and over, or unfamiliar icons pop up without explanation, that’s your signal.
+Something’s wrong.
+The trick is recognizing these early warning signs before the problem gets worse.

 What should I do if I suspect my device is hacked?